adlnet/xAPI-Spec/xAPI.md

-* For any of the identifier URIs above, if the URI is a URL that was coined for use with this specification, the owner of that URL SHOULD make this JSON metadata available at that URL when the URL is requested and a Content-Type of "applicaton/json" is requested.
+* For any of the identifier URIs above, if the URI is a URL that was coined for use with this specification, the owner of that URL SHOULD make this JSON metadata available at that URL when the URL is requested and a Content-Type of "application/json" is requested.
-* If this metadata is provided as describe above, it is the canonical source of information about the identifier it describes
+* If this metadata is provided as described above, it is the canonical source of information about the identifier it describes
 * Other sources of information MAY be used to fill in missing details, such as translations, or take the place of this metadata entirely if it was not provided or can not be loaded.
 This MAY